 "Finishing a Dam in a city is great: it provides the city with a nice reservoir that boosts your Housing and Amenities.
 (Later in the game you can add a hydroelectric station to your Dam to generate clean electricity as part of the Power system added with Gathering Storm.)" - Ed Beach

 Notes: Available in late Classical era.
 Provides flood control and fresh water, as well as Housing and Amenities.
 Later Hydroelectric Station upgrade, which is probably a building.
-(As several observers have noted, the current graphic is curving in the wrong direction.
-Hopefully they will fix that before release.)
+(As several observers have noted, the dam graphic was curving in the wrong direction, but this was fixed as of the 13-Dec livestream.)

 - Since a Dam prevents floods, it will also prevent improvement of flood plains tiles, so you may want to wait until after several floods to build a Dam.